haoyang9804/Erwin/README.md

-  --dynamic_array_prob <float>                        The probability of generating a dynamic array. (default: "0.5") --event_prob <float>                                The probability of generating an event. (default: "0.5") --error_prob <float>                                The probability of generating an error. (default: "0.5")
+  --dynamic_array_prob <float>                        The probability of generating a dynamic array. (default: "0.5") --event_prob <float>                                The probability of generating an event. (default: "0.5") --error_prob <float>                                The probability of generating an error. (default: "0.5") --generation_rounds <number>                        The number of rounds Erwin will generate. (default: "1") --log_file_path <string>                            The path of the log file. (default: "./log.txt") --enable_test                                       Enable the test mode.
+  --compiler_path <string>                            The path of the Solidity compiler. (default: "") --refresh_folder                                    Refresh the folder before generating the program.
 ```